How to Add a New Line (Carriage Return) in a String in VBA

 MsgBox "Line1" & vbLf & "Line2"

-There’s also a constant vbCr that returns carriage return character that you can use to insert a new line in a message box.
+There’s also a constant vbCr that returns a carriage return character that you can use to insert a new line in a message box.

 MsgBox "Line1" & vbCr & "Line2"